venkat66/The-Magic-Methods/README.md

          - Read Message History
          - Use External Emojis

-   - Scroll to top of the page and Click on Reset Secret and confirm and copy the token and save it somewhere safe.
+   - Go to Bot section and click on Reset token confirm and copy the token and save it somewhere safe.
    - Go to Oauth2=>URL Generator section and check these options
       - Scopes:
          - bot